laboratoire-laplace/cairo-to-dojo/src/lexicon.md

 * Dojo models are stored as key-value pairs in storage in the **world** they reside, like in a Map
 * Your world **emits events** that are sent to **Katana** as transactions, then **Torii captures these events**, indexes them in its db, and proceeds to deserializing the event contents for anyone listening on those that wants to have the state change in a API-like format
 * Although missing from the Dojo docs, **read selectors** are supported for Dojo contracts to read from storage (more on that in [Setting up Systems](cairo-to-dojo-starter.md#setting-up-systems))

-First, let's address the elephant in the room - what the hell are those macros above the models used for?&#x20;

-If you have tackled some **Rust** before, then you're almost there!
-You only need to learn about the additional macros that dojo provides.
-If you are trembling in your boots at the sight of the above macros, then don't worry, we will dissect each one together: